SonyCSLParis/MiHySensorbox/README.md

 To do...

 Make sure your Aquaponics Kit works.
 Please follow the [documentation](https://files.atlas-scientific.com/Wi-Fi-Aquaponics-kit-datasheet.pdf) provided by Altas Scientific to make sure your kit works fine and all the sensors are callibrated.

-The documentation will guide you also through the installation of some of the required Arduino libraries and how to upload the Arduino code.
+This documentation will guide you also through the installation of some of the required Arduino libraries and how to upload the Arduino code.

-* Install ArduinoMqttLibrary
+Install ArduinoMqttLibrary

+Copy and edit the following files (remove the '-EDIT' postfix):
+* mqtt-credentials-EDIT.h
+* wifi-credentials-EDIT.h
+* system-id-EDIT.h

 ## MqttToConsole